 I’ve never had a horn that you could just set one embouchure and one voicing and play every note in tune without making adjustments.
 That doesn’t really exist.
 It’s just the nature of an instrument that has lots of different acoustical compromises built into the design.
-Having said that, Yanagisawa has managed to minimize the effects of these compromises, giving us probably the most consistent tone quality and intonation of any saxophone being made.
+Having said that, Yanagisawa has managed to minimize the effects of these compromises.
+Which gives us probably the most consistent tone quality and intonation of any saxophone being made.

-It’s a beautiful instrument and I’m not just talking about the fine hand-engraving, the sleek underslung octave key mechanism, and—you know—the overall look of the whole thing.
+It truly is a beautiful instrument.
+I’m not just talking about the fine hand-engraving, the sleek underslung octave key mechanism, and—you know—the overall look of the whole thing.
 There is a beauty in handmade things that are built to this level of precision and excellence.
 There’s nothing flashy, no gimmicks.
 The beauty of this instrument speaks for Itself.

-I own six Yanagisawa saxophones that have been built over the last 30-plus years and the consistency of these instruments is astounding.
+I own six Yanagisawa saxophones that have been built over the last 30-plus years.
+The consistency of these instruments is astounding.
 As good as the older ones are, the newer models just keep getting incrementally better and better.
 The WO series saxophones come in two models: Professional and the more expensive Elite.

-The WO Elite models come with double arms on the low B and C keys—this adds another level of stability to these keys.
-This is a feature I used to love because these keys can use a little extra support sometimes, but to be totally honest, it’s not actually necessary.
+The WO Elite models come with double arms on the low B and C keys, adding another level of stability to these keys.
+This is a feature I used to love.
+These keys can use a little extra support sometimes, but to be totally honest, it’s not actually necessary.
 The models I have from the Professional Series without the double arms are so well made that these keys are equally stable with the single arms.

 I think this is something that they started doing a long time ago because it was an issue with other saxophones.
 However, their own build quality has rendered this obsolete.